 $65 – Mail Only

-- Application: Original Indiana State Department of Health Nurse Aide Competency Evaluation application (complete sections I and IV and sign and date the bottom of side one).
-You may obtain an application to test by calling Ivy Tech Community College at (317) 917-5948 or by clicking here to print the application.
+- Application: Indiana State Department of Health Nurse Aide Competency Evaluation (CNA) application (complete sections I and IV, sign, date the bottom of side one).

 You must take the written portion of the test